Aodarium/Jumbomana-casse-tete/README.md

 For the frontend, a solution based on Jinja and Fastapi was chosen.
 Deploying a full application using Angulare or else seemed execive to me in this context.
 Moreover, existing libraries to display chess games were found easy to integrate in vanilla JS.

+The `v1` is used in this case to prepare for later modifcations/improvement of the api without having to interupt the workflow of other users.

+The `isRunning` route is used to automatically check whether the api is running.
+It can be link to server monitoring services.

 ## Configuration

-Adjust the `config.toml` file with the location of the Stockfish instance to use
+Adjust the `pyproject.toml` file with the location of the Stockfish instance to use and install the needed libraries.

 ## Run the application